-New Domain Names Mean New Trademark WoesAdded by Bradlee R. Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on July 24, 2012
+New Domain Names Mean New Trademark WoesAdded by Bradlee R. Frazer in Articles & Blogs, Business Law, Intellectual Property and Patent Law on July 24, 2012

 Think your domain name and your own little corner of the Internet are safe?
 Think again.

 One of the best pieces of real estate a business can own is virtual real estate on the Internet.
 A good website and a simple domain name such as [yourtrademark].com or [yourtrademark].net are easy and effective ways to attract and retain business.
 A big concern, however, is protecting your trademark from improper use on the Internet.
 Many times, a third-party will register a domain name either identical or confusingly similar to your trademark, which if done with unlawful intent is known as “cybersquatting.”
 So, while you may register [yourtrademark].com as a domain name, your customers might get confused by the cybersquatter’s site located at [yourtrademark].org, resulting in loss of business when Internet traffic is diverted to the cybersquatter’s site.
 To best prevent this, a trademark owner having a “.com” domain should take steps to ensure that no one has registered her trademark or a confusingly similar variant as a “.net,” a “.biz,” a “.org” or other domain name.
 The three letters that appear to the right of the “dot” in an Internet domain name are called Generic Top Level Domains (gTLDs).

 Until recently, protecting your trademark against cybersquatting was fairly manageable given the finite number of gTLDs.
 Currently, there are 22 gTLDs, e.g., .com, .net, .org, and approximately 300 so-called country code Top Level Domains (ccTLDs), such as “.au” for Australia, and “.de” for Germany.
 But this is about to change.